N-Yelland/pi-server/README.md

 # pi-server
-A python-based webserver to be hosted on my Raspberry Pi.
+A Python-based webserver to be hosted on my Raspberry Pi.